Upstate South Carolina · Pest control built around your household

 For mosquitoes, Paladin follows an Integrated Pest Management (IPM) approach: identify the species first, correct the conditions driving the problem, target harborage where the population actually lives, and document the visit.

 We treat for hummingbirds and pollinators.
 Application happens away from open blooms and at the right time of day.
 We start every visit with identification, many DIY fixes fail because the wrong product was used on the wrong pest.
 We work the conditions first: trim the shrub that touches the siding, fix the gutter that drips on the foundation, seal the gap behind the dryer vent.
-For a wider plan, pair this with mosquito control services so the whole property is covered.
+For a wider plan, pair this with Eco-friendly pest control so the whole property is covered.

-We use targeted product placement (cracks, harborage, voids) rather than blanket spraying living surfaces.
+We start every visit with identification, many DIY fixes fail because the wrong product was used on the wrong pest.
 Spraying is one tool.
 Pairing it with source reduction (standing water elimination) is what makes a real difference.

 What this means for your home

-• Family and pet awareness means we explain treated areas, re-entry timing, and simple prep steps before work begins.
+- Family and pet awareness means we explain treated areas, re-entry timing, and simple prep steps before work begins.

 Is Paladin’s mosquito spraying safe for kids and pets?

-We tell you what we are using, where we put it, and how long until you and your pets can be back in that area.
 We use professional-grade equipment that places product where mosquitoes hide rather than blanketing open spaces.
 Open-air spray is mostly wasted.
+We tell you what we are using, where we put it, and how long until you and your pets can be back in that area.
 This connects closely with mosquito prevention for families when you are comparing next steps.

 Babies, toddlers, pregnancies, immune conditions, and pet medical issues all change our application choices, please tell us.
-Our goal is the smallest amount of product that solves the problem at the source, not the most product applied across the most surface.
+For mosquitoes, that often means baits and targeted placements instead of broad spraying.

 What this means for your home

-• We pick low-odor, low-residue options when the situation allows for them
+- We pick low-odor, low-residue options whenever the situation allows for them

-• We'll name every product on the truck if you want to know, no mystery sprays
+- We will name every product on the truck if you want to know what is going down

 When should I call Paladin about mosquitoes?